 Spicy Hot Chocolate

-More of a dessert for grown-ups than a beverage, will love this hot chocolate mix is best served with a dash of liqueur and a dollop of whipped cream.
+More of a dessert for grown-ups than a beverage, this hot chocolate mix is best served with a dash of liqueur and a dollop of whipped cream.
 Decorate the jar with a cinnamon stick wrapped in a red ribbon, and tape our printable recipe card to the lid.

 Saved by a Jar